Mutants (DC Comics)

 The Mutants is a fictional street gang appearing in American comic books published by DC Comics.
-While the Mutants were first seen in The Dark Knight Returns, there were other incarnations of the Mutants that appeared in later Batman comics.
+The group first appeared in the series The Dark Knight Returns, which took place in an alternate future.
+A version of the Mutants later appeared in the main DC continuity.

 Fictional team biography

 The Dark Knight Returns

 In The Dark Knight Returns, set in a potential future, the Mutants are a youth gang that formed sometime after Bruce Wayne retired as Batman.
 A decade later, Wayne becomes Batman again after crime rates spike.
 Although Batman defeats the Mutants, the Mutant Leader ends up goading him into a fight.
-Batman, despite being able to match the Leader in strength, is severely injured due to being out of practice.
+Batman is able to match the Leader in strength, but is severely injured due to being out of practice.
 Carrie Kelley creates a diversion, allowing Batman to immobilize the Mutant Leader, and the two of them escape.
 The Gotham City Police Department arrive and arrest the Mutant Leader and his associates.
-While in police custody, the Mutant Leader is visited by the unnamed Mayor of Gotham City, who wants to negotiate with him.
-The Mutant Leader kills the mayor by tearing out his throat, causing Deputy Mayor Stevenson to be sworn in as the new Mayor of Gotham City.
-Assisting in Batman's plan, Jim Gordon has the Mutant Leader released while Carrie spreads the word of a showdown between Batman and the Mutant Leader.
-The two engage in a fight at a sewage run-off pipe.
-Leveraging the mud from the sewage to slow him down, Batman deals the Leader a brutal defeat.
-Seeing Batman defeat their leader, the Mutants disband.
-Some of them come together as a group called the "Sons of Batman", using excessive violence against criminals, while others splinter off into gangs such as the Nixons and Bruno's gang.
+While in police custody, the Mutant Leader is visited by the unnamed mayor of Gotham City, who wants to negotiate with him.
+The Mutant Leader kills the mayor by tearing out his throat, causing deputy mayor Stevenson to be sworn in as the new mayor of Gotham City.
+Batman manages to defeat the Mutant Leader in a rematch, causing the Mutants to disband.
+Some of the Mutants members form a new group called the "Sons of Batman", using excessive violence against criminals, while others splinter off into separate gangs.

 Mainstream comics

-The mainstream version of the Mutants were seen causing trouble until they fight Dick Grayson as Batman and Damian Wayne as Robin.

-In 2011, "The New 52" rebooted the DC Universe.
-The Mutants are seen taking place in a smuggling operation conducted by Leviathan.
-They are defeated by Batman Incorporated.

-When Booster Gold accidentally brings Jonah Hex to the present, he finds a family being endangered by the Mutants led by King-Boss-Champion Steaktube.
-He manages to shoot them until the police and Batwing arrive.
-After getting out of Arkham Asylum using Amadeus Arkham's great-grandson Jeremiah Arkham as a hostage, they steal a car and come across a GCPD checkpoint, where both groups are attacked by the Mutants.
-Hex takes some guns from the downed police officers and starts to fight the Mutants.
+In "The New 52" continuity reboot, the Mutants appear as allies of Leviathan.
+Later on, when Booster Gold accidentally brings Jonah Hex to the present, he finds a family being endangered by the Mutants, who Hex confronts.
+He manages to kill their leader King-Boss-Champion Steaktube.